Mike's Saffron Chicken Sandwich

-A sandwich for a battle?
+A sandwich as a contender for the ultimate chicken battle?
 Well this is no ordinary sandwich.
 This will punch you in the face with flavour!
 Like in a good way.
+I recommend you give it a go too...

 - 100 ml port